Getting Started With Deenie

 --allow-read="." --allow-write="." --allow-env="DEENIE" \

-- A source folder: This is where all your Markdown, assets, JavaScript, and CSS will go.
+- A source directory – this is where your Markdown, CSS, JavaScript, images, etc. will go.

-- A templates folder: This is where all your Nunjucks templates will go.
+- A template directory – this is where your Nunjucks templates will go.

 Example Project